Preetha Chatterjee

 Her research has been published in top-tier conferences, such as, the International Conference on Software Engineering (ICSE), the International Conference on the Foundations of Software Engineering (FSE), International Conference on Automated Software Engineering (ASE), Mining Software Repositories (MSR), and journals such as the Transactions on Software Engineering and Methodology (TOSEM), Journal of Systems and Software (JSS), among others.
 [List of publications]

 She teaches courses primarily in software analytics, and software engineering at the undergraduate and graduate levels.
-[List of courses]
+[List of courses].
+She also co-leads the Drexel Programming Systems Seminar.

 Latest News!